bait509-ubc/BAIT509/class_meetings/cm01-intro.md

 ### About this course

+This is a brand new course!
+You can expect things to evolve as we progress.

 -   Preview of the course website -- it contains all materials related to the course.
 -   Preview of the syllabus